Quantum convolutional channels and multiparameter families of 2-unitary matrices: Coherence range for bipartite unitaries

-To distinguish the above construction from previously known ones in an operational framework we adapt the notion of coherence to describe unitary channels.
-In order to quantify a property akin to coherence for unitary operations we will consider average coherence generated by the action of a unitary matrix on the basis vectors, as given by $\alpha$-R{\'e}nyi entropies applied to the amplitudes of the resulting states.
+To quantitatively distinguish the presented construction from previously known ones we adapt the notion of coherence to describe unitary channels.
+In order to quantify a property akin to coherence for unitary operations we will consider average coherence generated by the action of a unitary matrix on the basis vectors, \rd{quantified} by $\alpha$-R{\'e}nyi entropies applied to the amplitudes of the resulting states\rd{, which have been considered as coherence monotones for states eg. in \cite{ChitambarGour2016, Rastegin2016, zhu2017coherence, Audenaert2015}.}

 Let us take an arbitrary pure state $\ket{\psi}\in \mathcal{H}_{d\times d}$.
 Its coherence with respect to the basis defined by a unitary matrix $U$ may be characterized as